Have you ever smacked face first into an invisible wall, landing on your butt and asking yourself, â€œHuh? Where did that come from?â€

 Reflecting upon the experience, I now wonder: why do these invisible walls exist?
 How many others exist, limiting and confining me?
 How can they be discovered without smacking face first into them?
 Why are there no caution signs or warning bells?

-How do you deal with invisible walls?If you enjoyed this post, consider buying me a cafe mocha.
+How do you deal with invisible walls?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.